 Finally for dessert, we enjoyed a light and flavorful Parfait glacé with a hint of coffee and caramel.
 Chef Bovier once again used the Kilimanjaro coffee for this satisfying dish.

 If you enjoy coffee and want to experience it interpreted in new ways by some of Switzerland’s most talented chefs, and at a price lower than what you would normally pay, I recommend that you make a reservation for this year’s Nespresso Gourmet Weeks.

 How to Participate in Nespresso Gourmet Weeks 2018

 You can make reservations for lunch or dinner, depending on what the chefs are offering at each of the participating restaurants.
 For example, at the Lausanne Palace, Chef Edgard Bovier will only be serving a lunchtime menu.
-Lunch costs CHF 70 per person, with dinner at CHF 120 per person (Nespresso coffee is included in this price, other drinks are not).
+Lunch costs CHF 70 per person.
+Dinner is CHF 120 per person.
+Nespresso coffee is included in this price, while other drinks are not.
 When you contact the individual restaurant to make a reservation, please be sure to mention “Nespresso Gourmet Weeks.”

 For more information:

 - Lausanne Palace, Rue du Grand-Chêne 7-9, 1003 Lausanne, +41 (0)21 331 31 31, firstname.lastname@example.org